-The monkeys “semi-wild”.
-That is tourist-speech for “still wild, but please come and spend money”.
+The monkeys are “semi-wild”.
+That is tourist speech for “still wild, but please come and spend money”.
 When one carries no food, the monkeys will not approach you.
-Even with a camera in the hand: they seem to have a good eye for what they like and what they can eat.
+Even with a camera in their hand: they seem to have a good eye for what they like and what they can eat.
 Bottles of water are not safe with them, I saw several of these kleptomaniac animals get hold of a bottle, open it and empty it.
 Trying to get that bottle back, as a Japanese tourist did, will end in aggression from the monkey.
-And just like I saw last year in Iguazu, there are not enough signs in the world that will stop people from engaging with these animals .
+And just like I saw last year in Iguazu, there are not enough signs in the world that will stop people from engaging with these animals.

 The fact that we know how many monkeys live here, seems to be the result of a Belgian study.
-The University of Liege did a study to the behavior of the groups exposed to the tourists.
+The University of Liege did a study on the behavior of the groups exposed to tourists.